jlacko/RCzechia/README.md

  * the encoding was adjusted to handle Czech accents correctly in R
  * coordinate reference system was changed from a local CRS (S-JSTK) to global WGS84 ([EPSG:4326](https://epsg.io/4326))
  * demographic data were removed, as they get out of date rather fast and are very easy to re-attach using the `sf` package workflow
- * the shapefiles were slightly simplified to fit into memory better (still, the package comes over 50 MB - so load with care)
+ * the shapefiles were slightly simplified to fit into memory better

 ### The following spatial objects are included:
 * **republika**: borders of the Czech Republic